Cooops/Comp-Sci-Fundamentals/README.md

 Accept-Language: en-US,en;q=0.8,es;q=0.6
 Cookie: sessionid=6ynxs23n521lu21b1t136rhbv7ezngie; _gat=1; csrftoken=zIPUJsAZv6pcgCBJSCj1zU6pQZbfMUAT; dwf_section_edit=False; dwf_sg_task_completion=False; _ga=GA1.2.1688886003.1471911953; ffo=true

-csrfmiddlewaretoken=zIPUJsAZv6pcgCBJSCj1zU6pQZbfMUAT&user-username=hamishwillee&user-fullname=Hamish+Willee&user-title=&user-organization=&user-location=Australia&user-locale=en-US&user-timezone=Australia%2FMelbourne&user-irc_nickname=&user-interests=&user-expertise=&user-twitter_url=&user-stackoverflow_url=&user-linkedin_url=&user-mozillians_url=&user-facebook_url=
+csrfmiddlewaretoken=zIPUJsAZv6pcgCBJSCj1zU6pQZbfMUAT&user-userage=hamishwillee&user-fullage=Hamish+Willee&user-title=&user-organization=&user-location=Australia&user-locale=en-US&user-timezone=Australia%2FMelbourne&user-irc_nickage=&user-interests=&user-expertise=&user-twitter_url=&user-stackoverflow_url=&user-linkedin_url=&user-mozillians_url=&user-facebook_url=
 ```

 The biggest difference you may have noticed is that the URL doesn't contain any paramaters.
-At the bottom of the request you can see that that the information from the form is encoded as a body in the request (`&user-fullname=Hamish+Willee`)
+At the bottom of the request you can see that that the information from the form is encoded as a body in the request (`&user-fullage=Hamish+Willee`)
  (<a href="https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Client-Server_overview">source for above</a>).

 </details>